-Responding student(s) and petitioning party(ies) have the right to ask the Student Conduct Panel to review decisions.
-Students should submit a written appeal within five days of the date of the written decision.
+Responding student(s) and petitioning party(ies) have the right to request a review of decisions through the Dean of Students Office.
+Students should submit written appeals within five days of the date of the written decision.
 Appeals should be submitted online per instructions in the sanction letter.
 The filing of a request for review will stay the enforcement of previous decisions except in the most unusual circumstances.
 Students who ask for a review will not be subject to harsher sanctions as a result of the appeal.
+Typically within 3-5 business days, the Dean of Students, or a designee, will determine if a submitted appeal meets one or more of the grounds for appeal (see below), and can move forward.

 Appeals will be heard by two students and one staff member from the Student Conduct Panel who are unaffiliated with the case.
 The members will make the decision based only upon documents from, or related to, the hearing (such documents include, but are not limited to, the appeal, the written decision of the original conduct hearing body, written statements by parties involved in the hearing, and incident reports).